Insight: Libya starts facing up to Gaddafi regime's sex crimes

 Part of the reason Kanoun, who comes from a prominent Libyan family, hopes to succeed is her credibility with the government.
 She briefly served as a deputy minister of social affairs before deciding she preferred to work independently.

-But Gaida cautioned that the road from promises to implementation on a significant scale would be long.
+But Giada cautioned that the road from promises to implementation on a significant scale would be long.
 "We will have to see if his words translate into actions," she said.

 OVERCOMING TRADITION